TV can be a lifeline for older people.

 Right now, all that's under threat.

-In 2015, the government quietly pushed the job of providing free TV licences to the BBC, with only limited public consultation and without the funding required to properly sustain the programme.
-Now, the BBC is considering removing the right to free TV licences for the over 75s.
+In 2015, the Government quietly pushed the job of providing free TV licences to the BBC, with only limited public consultation and without the funding required to properly sustain the programme.
+Now, the BBC is planning to remove the right to free TV licences for the over 75s.

 Who loses out if free TV licences are scrapped?